Tri-Color Ravioli

 Ravioli Filling

-• Sweat onions and garlic in butter over medium high heat for a few minutes.
-Add flour and cook for a minute (make a roux).
-Add milk (add a bay leaf and a thyme sprig) and bring to boil whisking constantly; cook for 2 minutes.
-Remove and discard herbs.
-Turn off the heat and whisk in the yolk and add cheeses and season with salt, pepper and nutmeg.
-Incorporate the chopped cooked greens and parsley.
-Let cool completely prior using.
+• Sweat the onions and garlic in butter over medium-high heat for a few minutes until softened.
+Add the flour and cook for another minute, stirring constantly, to form a roux.
+Pour in the milk, add a bay leaf and a sprig of thyme, and bring to a boil, whisking constantly.
+Cook for 2 minutes, then remove and discard the herbs.
+Turn off the heat and whisk in the egg yolk until fully incorporated.
+Add the cheeses and season with salt, pepper, and nutmeg.
+Stir in the chopped cooked greens and parsley.
+Let the mixture cool completely before using.

 Making Ravioli